 An advanced application of computer concepts using graphics and layout will be explored.
-Utilizing the latest available software, the student will produce effective layouts using basic elements of design, typography and graphics to generate a business publication.
-(Prerequisite: 3 credits CIS or equivalent experience)
+Utilizing the latest available software, the student will produce effective layouts using basic elements of design, typography and graphics to generate publications.

-CIS 221 Data Management & Analysis
+Data Management & Analysis 3 credits

 Students will use electronic spreadsheet and database software to store, manipulate, and manage textural and numeric data.
 Students will utilize spreadsheets to create formulas and functions, perform what-if analysis, and create charts.
-Using a relational database management system, students will create data tables, forms, reports, The course includes and queries. instruction in database design and structuring data elements appropriately to best obtain useful information from the data.
+Using a relational database management system, students will create data tables, forms, reports, and queries.
+The course includes instruction in database design and structuring data elements appropriately to best obtain useful information from the data.
 (Prerequisite: 3 credits CIS or equivalent experience)